The Hidden Treasure of Black ASL|

 From Reference & Research Book News

-McCaskill (American Sign Language and deaf studies), Ceil Lucas (linguistics, both Gallaudet U.), Robert Bayley (linguistics, U. of California-Davis), and Joseph Hill (specialized education, U. of North Carolina-Greensboro) present a book and video disk exploring Black American Sign Language (ASL).
+Carolyn McCaskill, Ceil Lucas, Robert Bayley, and Joseph Hill present a book and video disk exploring Black American Sign Language (ASL).
 They describe the socio-historical reality that made a separate variety of ASL possible, and the features of what is called Black ASL.
 They also investigate whether Black ASL displays the same kinds of features that have been identified for African American English.
 Finally, they look for unique features of the variety and analyze the linguistic and social factors that condition their use.

-Carolyn McCaskill is Professor, Department of ASL and Deaf Studies, Gallaudet University, Washington, DC.
+Carolyn McCaskill is a professor in the Department of ASL and Deaf Studies at Gallaudet University.